histodiffusion/histodiffusion.github.io/docs/publications/gensis.md

     </div>
 </div>

-## Abstract
+## TL;DR
-Self-supervised learning (SSL) methods have emerged as strong visual representation learners by training an image encoder to maximize similarity between features of different views of the same image.
-To perform this view-invariance task, current SSL algorithms rely on hand-crafted augmentations such as random cropping and color jittering to create multiple views of an image.
-Recently, generative diffusion models have been shown to improve SSL by providing a wider range of data augmentations.
-However, these diffusion models require pre-training on large-scale image-text datasets, which might not be available for many specialized domains like histopathology.
-In this work, we introduce Gen-SIS, a diffusion-based augmentation technique trained exclusively on unlabeled image data, eliminating any reliance on external sources of supervision such as text captions.
-We first train an initial SSL encoder on a dataset using only hand-crafted augmentations.
-We then train a diffusion model conditioned on embeddings from that SSL encoder.
-Following training, given an embedding of the source image, this diffusion model can synthesize its diverse views.
-We show that these `self-augmentations', i.e. generative augmentations based on the vanilla SSL encoder embeddings, facilitate the training of a stronger SSL encoder.
-Furthermore, based on the ability to interpolate between images in the encoder latent space, we introduce the novel pretext task of disentangling the two source images of an interpolated synthetic image.
-We validate Gen-SIS's effectiveness by demonstrating performance improvements across various downstream tasks in both natural images, which are generally object-centric, as well as digital histopathology images, which are typically context-based.
+Self-supervised learning (SSL) learns visual representations by training an image encoder to maximize similarity between features of different views of the same image.
+While SoTA SSL algorithms rely on hand-crafted augmentations (cropping, color jittering), recently, generative diffusion models have been shown to improve SSL by providing a wider range of *generative* data augmentations <a href="https://arxiv.org/abs/2312.17742">[1]</a>.
+The downside is that this usually requires pre-training the diffusion model on large-scale image-text datasets, which might not be available for many specialized domains like histopathology.

+To solve this, we introduce Gen-SIS, a **diffusion-based augmentation technique trained exclusively on unlabeled image data**.
+We train an initial SSL encoder using only hand-crafted augmentations.
+We then use this encoder to train an embedding-conditioned diffusion model.
+The embedding-conditioned diffusion model can synthesize diverse views of an image as well as interpolate between images in the encoder latent space.
+We show that these *self-augmentations*, i.e. generative augmentations based on the vanilla SSL encoder embeddings, facilitate the training of a stronger SSL encoder which we complement with our novel distantanglement pretext task.
+We showcase Gen-SIS's effectiveness by demonstrating performance improvements in both natural images and digital histopathology.

 ## Method